 We’ve left all the fabric detail in place, even though it is specific to the original collection.
 This detail will make it easier to follow along through the steps, and to see exactly how we assembled our eight different fabrics.
 You can then simply substitute your own selections and still keep track along the way.

 If you are new to quilting, this is a great project to practice your skills.
 As we mentioned above, it is a modified nine-patch – one of the classic assembly patterns.
-Below are links to all the articles within our Quilting Basics Series, which give you the tips and techniques you need to get started right away.
+Take a look at our five-part Quilting Basics series for great tips and techniques you need to get started right away.

 Sewing Tools You Need

-- Quarter Inch Seam foot (standard on the 8900) This foot is optional, but helpful since all the seams for the quilt are ¼”.
+- Quarter Inch Seam foot; optional but helpful since all the seams for the quilt are ¼”

 Fabric and Other Supplies